Electronic messages (e-mail)

 The execution of your rights is free of charges and we answer no longer that a month after the request.
 In case of possible delays, you will be informed immediately.

 Our website may use the cookies files, which are the IT data, especially text files, which are stored on the Data Terminal Equipment (DTE).
 In general, cookie files contain the www address of the page from which they came from, the time of storing in DTE and the unique number.

-The subjects, who can insert information in the form of cookies files in the device which you use to browse the website and who can get the access to them is National Contact Point for Research Programmes of the European Union Institute of Fundamental Technological Research Polish Academy of Sciences and its Partners who for instance provide analytical services, advertisers or applications providers.
+The subjects, who can insert information in the form of cookies files in the device which you use to browse the website and who can get the access to them is National Contact Point for Research Programmes of the European Union in the National Centre for Research and Development and its Partners who for instance provide analytical services, advertisers or applications providers.